 (C) The tank is intended to serve a small industrial or commercial building or an occasional use facility such as a county fair or a rodeo.

-(D) Unless otherwise allowed by the department, the projected daily sewage flow is not more than 200 gallons.
+(D) Unless otherwise allowed by DEQ, the projected daily sewage flow is not more than 200 gallons.

 (E) Setbacks required for septic tanks can be met.